 The 26-story, $200 million, luxury JW Marriott Hotel soft opened Christmas week to acclaim.
-In its time in the city of Tampa it has become the HQ for the visiting Toronto Raptors as they play out the start of the NBA season at Amalie Arena.
+In the time since, it has become the HQ for the visiting Toronto Raptors as they play out the start of the NBA season at Amalie Arena.
 In February, the hotel will serve as the home base for Super Bowl 55.

-So, what’s it like inside Tampa’s newest luxury hotel?
+So, what’s it like inside Tampa’s newest luxury destination?

 A futuristic oasis in Downtown Tampa